-For the second administration of the Qualifying Exam, the Qualifying Exam Coordinator will assign the student a different chairperson and second reader than for the first administration.
+For the second administration of the Qualifying Exam, the Qualifying Exam Coordinator will ensure that the Graduate Programs Specialist assigns the student a different chairperson and second reader than for the first administration.
 The procedures for the year in which the student is retaking the Exam will apply.
 In scoring the second administration, committee members are expected to maintain the same standards as for the first administration.